nexlanglxm/machine-learning-and-statistics/README.md

 - **Exploring the Iris Dataset**:
   - Data visualization, statistical analysis, and characteristics of the Iris dataset.

-- **Introduction to K-Nearest Neighbors (k-NN)// Support Vector Machines (SVM)**:
+- **Introduction to K-Nearest Neighbors (k-NN))**:
-  - Explanation of k-NN/SVM and their roles in classification tasks.
+  - Explanation of k-NN and their roles in classification tasks.
   - The principles of each explored.
   - Concepts like hyperplanes, support vectors, and kernel functions.
   - Explanation asto the applications of each.

-- **Implementation of SVM/k-NN using scikit-learn**:
+- **Implementation of k-NN using scikit-learn**:
-  - Code walkthrough demonstrating the implementation of an SVM or k-NN classifier on the Iris dataset.
+  - Code walkthrough demonstrating the implementation of a k-NN classifier on the Iris dataset.
   - Evaluation metrics and visualizations to assess the classifier's performance.

 ## References: